wearefuturegov/futuregov-asc_open_data/README.md

 Which will use the HomeVacancies configuration for Devon to clean the given CVS and output it to standard out.

+Note that the command sends output to standard out, which means the data will be displayed on your terminal.
+To save the data to a new file, use the redirect operator, like so:

+    $ asc_cleaner Devon HomeVacancies homevacancies-20150528.csv > homevacancies-20150528-clean.csv

 ## Available Dataset Processors

 The **dataset** parameter can be one of the following.
 The supplied CSV file needs